animesh2cool/LangGraph-Book-Publisher/README.md

 # AI Book Publication Workflow

 An end-to-end automated system for AI-assisted book publishing.
-It uses web scraping, AI rewriting, review agents, and human-in-the-loop final editing — all orchestrated with **LangGraph**, **FastAPI**, and an interactive **Bootstrap** UI.
+It uses web scraping, AI rewriting, review agents, and human-in-the-loop final editing — all orchestrated with **LangGraph**

 ---